Mobile has become part of everyday life.

 Investing in a mobile app is also getting a head start on your competitors who may be in a similar place to you, but are not sure what they should do next.

 When Facebook first went mainstream, people were saying it was just a fad and it would end up like Myspace in a few years.
 Today, it is the biggest social network in the world and arguably the biggest global brand.

 Why did Myspace die a slow death yet 12 years on, Facebook is growing with their stock price at a record high?

 Because Facebook is continually revamping their product and staying ahead of the curve.
 Facebook has dedicated apps for the following categories:

 - Adverts Manager

 - Work Chat

 Facebook has turned each feature of its core product into an app.
-The Messenger app alone has over a billion downloads.
+The Messenger app alone has nearly 1.4 billion users.

 Facebook is future proofing their business by staying ahead of the game; are you?

 Building a mobile app is a worthwhile investment, but it isn’t something you should take lightly or do without research.
 There are many ways to build an app, many features to implement, and dozens of ways to promote and grow your business through a mobile app.